STUDENTS on the RIVER

 Prize winning videos will be selected by a panel of filmmakers and Watershed Council board members.

-Student videos will featured at the April 18, 2026 MERCED RIVER FEST - Wild and Scenic Film Festival event at the Grove House and will be used as educational outreach materials throughout the watershed.
+Student videos will featured at the annual April MERCED RIVER FEST - Wild and Scenic Film Festival event at the Grove House and will be used as educational outreach materials throughout the watershed.

 Guidelines